digitalnoma/digitalnoma/README.md

 #
 ## 🧭 What have you been up to these days?
-I'm currently working on a total of three freelance projects, two of which are research projects as a part-time research assistant in SUTD, and the last being a full-stack web developer for an external client.
+I'm currently working on a total of three freelance projects, all of different natures and domain expertise.

-I am also building my own Software-as-a-Service (SaaS) product, which I'm looking to launch by the start of next year. <br/> <br/>
+I am working on my Software-as-a-Service (SaaS) product, which I'm looking to launch by end of the year. <br/> <br/>
-I'm hoping to embark on more Entrepreneurial Ventures in the realm of Hackathons / Startathons.

 #
 ## ☄️ What drives you nowadays?